According to BrightEdge Research, 59.8% of technology website visits are generated with the help of organic traffic, aka SEO.

-The first results is a featured snippet from Datamation.
+The first result is a featured snippet from Datamation.
 Then the spots are divided among Clutch, 99firms, WikiPedia, TrustRadius, Gartner and other reputable websites.
 It means beating them will be almost impossible.

-Another thing that might hold you back from taking the first spots of the results page are ads.
-When you search “software development company in Ukraine”, there are 2 ads, 3 results in the local pack, and list of companies from Clutch, GoodFirms, etc.
+Another thing that might hold you back from taking the first spots of the results page is software development ads.
+When you search “software development company in Ukraine”, there are 2 ads, 3 results in the local pack, and a list of companies from Clutch, GoodFirms, etc.

 5. Use FAQ pages to your SEO advantage

 While FAQ pages are mainly for minimizing the guesswork and saving your visitors’ time, they are also a great way to support your organic rankings.
 Here’s why.

 When you answer questions, you use keywords related to your company and services.
 You can check out the FAQ page from Kuest: they are using the keyword “software development” 7 times on this single page.